Submission guidelines

 Thank you for trusting us with your work!

-We are open for submissions the first month of each quarter, and each issue publishes in the last month of the quarter.
+We are open for submissions and publish the first month of each quarter.
 Submissions are open in July, October, January, April, from the first day of each month to the last.

 • We welcome work on any subject, including and beyond works celebrating reading, libraries, and books.